Virginia v. John Brown: Aftermath

 "In the minds of Southerners, Brown was the greatest threat to slavery the South had ever witnessed."
 His execution on December 2 was what most white Southerners wanted, but it gave them little relief from their panic.
 "The South was visibly beside itself with rage and terror."
 According to Dennis Frye, formerly the chief historian at the Harpers Ferry National Historical Park, "this was the South's Pearl Harbor, its ground zero".
 Northern-inspired revolt of their allegedly happy enslaved was the South's worst nightmare, and it was taken for granted that others would soon follow in Brown's footsteps.

 In the North the result was the opposite.
 "We shall be a thousand times more Anti-Slavery than we ever dared to think of being before," proclaimed a Massachusetts newspaper.
-"The attempt of Joan Brown has not had much effect, but the manner in which that attempt is received at the North is what has done the injury.
+"The attempt of John Brown has not had much effect, but the manner in which that attempt is received at the North is what has done the injury.
 The orations, speeches, sympathy, approvals, the proposal to toll bells, close stores, &c., without any public manifestation to the contrary, has created a state of feeling at the South that is not to be described."